circuitbox/circuitbox/README.md

 So what are the next set of features on the project?

 - Support for aliasing components with additional names
-- An event-bus implementation where components in the container can publish/subscribe to application-specific events
 - Bindings to popular libraries.
 These however, may be published as separate libraries.
 I am considering  libraries such as:
-  -  express
+  -  express - In progress.
+See (circuitbox-express)[https://github.com/oddjobsman/circuitbox-express]
   -  mongoose
   -  mysql
   -  redis